Robert-Roth/scireadability/README.md

 variant of the formula.

 ### Language variants
-All functions implement `en_US` language.
+All functions implement `en` language.
 Some of them has also variants for other languages listed below.

 |  Function                   | en | de | es | fr | it | nl | pl | ru |